 Her connection to Sri Lanka and the CMSC, meanwhile, is because of her friendship of several decades with its principal, violinist Lakshman Joseph de Saram who was at Julliard precollege with the Japanese-born American violinist when she moved from Japan to New York with her mother in the early 1980s to study under Dorothy DeLay.
 Lakshman recalls being invited to attend concerts in New York by her mother, Setsu Goto, also a violinist, where the wunderkind of the classical music world would sometimes fall asleep.

 The connections that bring Midori at the height of her bejewelled career to Sri Lanka and India after recently being on tour with the Vienna Philharmonic are the result of New York being a magnet for those seeking classical music education when she was growing up and the world’s financial capital that easily funded orchestras, music schools and two large opera houses.
-In another delightful repeating groove from Midori’s early New York years, the pianist Rohan de Silva, who accompanied her when she was still at Julliard four decades ago, will be in the audience for her Colombo concert on December 1.
-(Rohan, who has frequently accompanied Itzhak Perlman in the years since and teaches at Julliard, will be conducting a masterclass on December 2 for the CMSC)
+In another delightful repeating groove from Midori's early New York years, the pianist Rohan De Silva, who played piano for her when she was still at Julliard four decades ago, will be in the audience for her Colombo concert on December 1.
+(Rohan, who frequently collaborated with Itzhak Perlman in the years since and teaches at Julliard, will be conducting a masterclass on December 2 for the CMSC).

 In 1992, Midori set up Midori and Friends, a precocious educational outreach after she learned of budget cuts at public schools there.
 She had just crossed 21 and many of the neighbourhoods she taught in were seeing a decline in violent crime but were still considered unsafe.
 Her first stint teaching musicians followed in 2001 when she substituted at the Manhattan School of Music for a colleague on medical leave.
 “He was unfortunately unable to come back so I continued teaching those students,” Midori said in an interview via email and voicemail from Vienna.
 “The teaching was something I was always interested in doing because I had watched my mother teaching and my mentors teaching.
 It seemed very natural to share that.”